JustinBeaudry/stencils/README.md

 ### Template rc file

-Each project requires a `.stplrc` file, and `.templates` directory to be located in your projects root.</br>
+Each project requires a `.stplrc` file, and `.stencils` directory to be located in your projects root.</br>
 Projects should always be initialized with `stpl init`.

 ### Setting up project templates